pira26/Posts_BackEnd-App-/README.md

 npm i
 ```

-Then run in your local machine:
+Then, in your local machine run:
 ```
 npm start
 ```

-Finally open in the browser and go to localhost:8080
+Finally open the browser and go to localhost:8080